Blogs > Grooming > Freebird FlexSeries vs. Remington Balder Pro Comparison

 Which Head Shaver Gives the Closest Shave?

-Based on several reviews like the Men's Health article we mentioned, the Freebird FlexSeries provides the closest shave among shavers tested.
+Based on several reviews, like Esquire's review, the Freebird FlexSeries provides the closest shave among shavers tested.
+Still wondering why it's one of the best head shavers around?

 Does the Balder Pro Leave Stubble?